tryvium-travels/golang-cache-adapters/in_memory/README.md

 # Cache Adapter implementation for In Memory

-A `CacheAdapter` implementation that allows to use a RAM-based memory.
+A `CacheAdapter` implementation that allows to use a concurrent-safe map of objects with an expiration mechanism for the keys.

-Beware that at the moment it has the [**github.com/gomodule/redigo**](github.com/gomodule/redigo) dependency

 ## Usage